sigvt/vtuber-livechat-dataset/README.md

 # Vtuber 50M: Live Chat Dataset

-Massive collection of chat and moderation events (ban and deletion) all across Virtual YouTubers' live streams, carefully crafted that can be used for academic research and all other NLP projects.
+Massive collection of chat messages and moderation events (ban and deletion) all across Virtual YouTubers' live streams, carefully crafted that can be used for academic research and all other NLP projects.

 Download dataset from [Kaggle Datasets](https://www.kaggle.com/uetchy/vtuber-livechat).